Prevent biological agents or bio-aerosols in the workplace

 • Complete a risk analysis.

 • Measure the concentration of dust particles in the workplace with a specific focus on biological agents.
-You detect these using specific techniques, such as culture methods, PCR, immunoassays or sequencing.
+You detect these using specific techniques, such as culture methods or immunoassays.

 • Take organisational and technical collective prevention measures such as casings, ventilation, training sessions on the risks of biological agents and hygiene, etc.